otacke/timetray/README.md

 ## Additional Information
 TimeTray is a very simple program that I originally hacked on one day for a former colleague of mine many years ago.
 It displays the calender week in a system tray -- a feature that Windows still lacks in 2016.
 Since TimeTray is written in Java, it can run on other operating systems as well, e.g. Linux or MacOS.

 TimeTray is totally working -- I hope ;-) I cannot test it on Windows because I don't use Windows.
+So, if you detect a problem, just tell me, please.
 Anyway, allowing to set (and save) some parameters would be useful:

 * the tray icon's background color
 * the tray icon's font color